GoogleChrome/web.dev/src/site/content/en/blog/choose-a-product-search-engine/index.md

 #### Pro

-+   A search engine can also serve as a data store — though there are [caveats](https://www.quora.com/Why-shouldnt-I-use-ElasticSearch-as-my-primary-datastore).
++   A search engine can also serve as a data store—though there are [caveats](https://www.quora.com/Why-shouldnt-I-use-ElasticSearch-as-my-primary-datastore).
 +   Search engines can handle petabytes of data on hundreds of servers.
 +   Queries are extremely fast, and updates can be searchable with very low